iOS or Android: Which platform first?

 If you don’t have industry insight, try checking your website’s analytics to determine user platforms.
 Trends might help decide what type of platform may be best suited.

-You can also use sites similar to Mixpanel to discover applications and software that would be more suited to that platform.
+You can also use sites like Mixpanel to discover applications and software more suited to that platform.
 If one platform is used far more than the other, you know a preference exists and should develop accordingly.

-Likewise, depending on the market you are serving, you may also find that age-related differences affect whether you should focus on iOS app development or Android app development first.
+Likewise, depending on the market you are serving, age-related differences affect whether you should focus on iOS app development or Android app development first.

 For app developers who intend to produce mobile applications for the general public and do not know the OS preference of their target audience, these market considerations may provide some guidance:

-- In the United States, the market share of both iOS and Android has stayed just about constant over the past year, hovering at or around 60% and 40%, respectively.
+- In the United States, the market share of both iOS and Android has stayed constant over the past year, hovering at or around 60% and 40%, respectively.

 - In Europe, the UK, Asia, and many other countries, Android has had a higher market share than iOS.